tFAQs-Frequently asked Questions Women Travelers have about Uganda

 Protect your passport at all costs, though the reality is that a passport loss has never occurred with a client of ours since we let them know how to protect relevant documents such as a passport.

-Even if you did lose your passport – we would assist you in getting back home to your country.
+Even if you lose your passport – we will assist you in returning home to your country.

 Can I walk on my own? – Never act lost even if you are:

-For the most part, it is okay, especially in the daytime at night.
-Just as a precaution, it is not recommended to walk with someone, preferably a Ugandan or Rwandan.
+Mostly, it is okay, especially in the daytime at night.
+As a precaution, walking with someone, preferably a Ugandan or Rwandan, is not recommended.
 Avoid walking through a slum and stay on the main roads.

 Never act lost, even if you are.
 You are working as if you are lost, a potential victim of a theft attack.